berlioz-the/berlioz/docs/cli.md

 Outputs the deployment versions.

 The result of this command can be used to downgrade/upgrade to a particular version using [provision](#provision) command.

+## dns get

+Returns configured service domain name for the deployment.

+## dns set

+Sets service domain name for the deployment.

+Used for service endpoints where dns is turned on.

 ## endpoints